-If a hauler drives away after an alarm and before the load has been investigated, landfill personnel shall call the New York State Police and report to NYSDEC Region 9 office and provide available information on the hauler in question.
+If a hauler drives away after an alarm and before the load has been investigated, landfill personnel shall call NYSDEC RMM and Region 9 office and provide available information on the hauler in question.

-WMNY staff will receive training on an annual basis related to the radiation system operational procedures.
-Radiation system training will also include manufacturer provided training or equivalent on system operation and troubleshooting.
+WMNY staff will receive training on an annual basis related to the radiation system operational procedures for the fixed radiation detection system and hand-held radiation detector.
+Radiation system training will also include manufacturer provided training or equivalent on system and equipment operation and troubleshooting.
+Training records will be maintained on site and be available for NYSDEC inspection upon request.